USPS Shipping Options: What They Mean to Your Jewelry Business

 Do you dread dropping off a shipment of jewelry because you fear that your package of valuables could be lost, damaged, or stolen?

-A glance at the USPS's Quick Compare matrix will show you eight services and 13 different options.
-That may be overwhelming, so let's simply take a look at a few options jewelry businesses are advised to use when deciding among USPS shipping options:
+A glance at the USPS's comparison page of insurance and extra services shows a wealth of details.
+That may be overwhelming, so let's simply take a look at a few options jewelry businesses are advised to use when deciding among USPS shipping options.

 The difference between Priority Mail®, First-Class Mail® & Registered Mail™